Waller Lansden Distinguished Professor of Law

 Civil Procedure, Federal Courts, Civil Rights, and Sex, Gender, and Justice

 JD, 1986, New York University School of Law

 AB, 1982, Brown University

-Professor Vojdik came to Tennessee from West Virginia University College of Law, where she also taught as a Professor of Law and served as Associate Dean for Faculty Developoment and Deputy Director of its Clinical Program.
+Professor Vojdik came to Tennessee from West Virginia University College of Law, where she also taught as a professor of law and served as associate dean for faculty development and deputy director of its clinical program.
 She began teaching in 1994 at New York University School of Law in its Lawyering Program, and then taught at Western New England College School of Law.
 She has taught as a visiting professor at the University of Richmond and guest lectured as a research scholar at the University of Cape Town.

 Professor Vojdik’s teaching and research focuses on gender and the law, civil and human rights, and social institutions.
 Her recent scholarship addresses masculinities theory, international women’s rights, and sexual violence against men and women in war.
 She has worked twice as a consultant to the European Union’s Seyada Project to empower the Palestinian judicial system and has taught for the Open Society Foundation in its Network Scholarship Program since 2007.